 When my husband and first I blended our families, my 12-year-old stepdaughter came to live with us.
-During her first Christmas season away from her biological mother’s house, a familiar phrase started popping up.
+During her first Christmas season away from her biological mother’s house, our first blended family Christmas, a familiar phrase started popping up.
 “We used to…”

 “We used to make sugar cookies for Christmas and decorate them,” my husband told me.